Painted Popsicle Stick Flower Pot Craft

 Are you ready to make this popsicle stick flower pot?
 Let’s make sure you have everything you’ll need:

-- an emptied and rinsed-out soup can
+- one emptied and rinsed-out soup can

 - about 17-20 (4.5-inch long) popsicle sticks – The amount will vary depending on the size of your can.
 I used 17 sticks for a 15 oz. soup can